Skip to main content

 • support people in the industry and local communities.

-The proposed initiatives are intended to build on the sector's strengths and make the most of new opportunities, such as developments in technology, product innovation, and data, while reducing environmental impact.
+The proposed initiatives were intended to build on the sector's strengths and make the most of new opportunities, such as developments in technology, product innovation, and data, while reducing environmental impact.

 One-page summary of the draft Fisheries ITP [PDF, 536 KB]